AdobeDocs/workfront.en/help/workfront-fusion/connections/connect-wf-web-service-uses-api-token-auth.md

 1. Create an application on the web service's website, as explained in the section [Create a new application and obtain the API token](#create) in this article.
 1. Obtain the API Key or API token.
-1. Add `Workfront Fusion`'s HTTP > Make a Request module to your scenario.
+1. Add Workfront Fusion's HTTP > Make a Request module to your scenario.
 1. Set up the module according to the web service's API documentation and running the scenario, as explained in the section [Set up the HTTP module](#set) in this article.

 >[!NOTE]